Table of Contents_

 If you are looking to use it during the day, an outdoor TV provides excellent brightness and color.

 Most consumers use their televisions inside the house, but there are those that use them outside if the weather is right.
 As a result, some brands make outdoor TVs that typically have higher brightness and power and increased damage protection.
 One brand claims that their outdoor TVs are 50% brighter in their image compared to indoor TVs.
 Additionally, these TVs are designed to include reduced glare from ambient light to reduce the effect of sunlight.
 Many of these outdoor devices can handle more in terms of weather, humidity, and dust than their indoor counterparts.
 You may want a TV with multiple HDMI ports at a reasonable price.
+If you want to check out an outdoor option, you can read our Sunbrite Outdoor TV review.
+Additionally, check out our page on how to watch TV outside for some helpful tips on outdoor viewing.

 Projectors create images by shining light through color filters, color wheels, or display panels before projecting them through the lens.
 The three most common types of light sources for these devices are projector lamps, light-emitting diodes (LEDs,) and lasers.
 Digital projectors that use LEDs or lasers do not take time to warm up and can be used right away.
 Additionally, they traditionally have higher brightness levels and color accuracy, and contrast than lamp-based models.
 For an outdoor projector, you will likely want a quality laser device, since these offer a brighter image.
 For additional information about the two most common lighting types, check out laser vs. lamp projectors.